luyandamncube/42_WTC_C_Bootcamp/README.md

 C (UNIX/POSIX)

 A few of the files I submitted for marking at the January 2018 WTC bootcamp in Johannesburg.
-It was a bootcamp based on teaching C using VIM/Emacs in a UNIX enviornment
+It was a 4-week bootcamp based on teaching C using VIM/Emacs in a UNIX enviornment.

+Concepts tested:
+- Rigor
+- Imperative programming
+- Unix